 Episodes

-Jenny Lind Serenades the City
+Jenny Lind and the Canal District Fire

 In September 1850, Swedish opera star Jenny Lind began an 18-month tour of American cities promoted by P.T.
 Barnum.
 The tour brought her to Buffalo four times in 1851, but one of the performances was special.
 It was a fundraiser, bringing relief to victims of a fire in the city’s Canal District.
 This is the story of Lind’s American tour, her visits to Buffalo, and the 1851 Canal District fire.